Two of the biggest names when it comes to building websites are Bigcommerce and Wix, but which one is better for building an ecommerce website?

-Bigcommerce has one of the largest selection of themes, of all the fully hosted with over 150 to choose from with the theme marketplace, there is also a small selection available on themeforest.
+Bigcommerce has one of the largest selections of themes, of all the fully hosted with over 150 to choose from with the theme marketplace, there is also a small selection available on ThemeForest.

-Unfortunately though, only 12 of these are free to use, with the other available directly through Bigcommerce ranging from $150 – $300.
+Unfortunately though, only 12 of these are free to use, with the others available directly through Bigcommerce ranging from $150 – $300.

-In 2020, Bigcommerce overhauled their theme customizer and added a range of new functionality to improve their previously, quite limited offering.
+In 2020, Bigcommerce overhauled its theme customizer and added a range of new functionality to improve its previously, quite limited offering.

-This is because there are very few and in some cases no options to add/remove or reorganise sections, which is a shame as it does let the new features down a little bit.
+This is because there are very few and in some cases no options to add/remove or reorganize sections, which is a shame as it does let the new features down a little bit.

-Outside of the limited layout options, there are quite a few different things that you can change on a Bigcommerce theme, including colours, fonts and visibility options.
+Outside of the limited layout options, there are quite a few different things that you can change on a Bigcommerce theme, including colors, fonts and visibility options.

 Wix has a large selection of over 80, free to use, mobile responsive themes to choose from for building an online store with the platform but it is not clear if all of the themes they offer support the Wix Stores app?

-There are also a few third-party developers who have build some premium Wix themes and the pricing very much depends on the developer.
+There are also a few third-party developers who have built some premium Wix themes and the pricing very much depends on the developer.

-Where Wix really shines though is when it comes to customisation as they offer two different tools!
+Where Wix really shines though is when it comes to customization as they offer two different tools!

-This tool gives you lots of control when it comes to customisation and is arguably one of the best tools in the industry.
-What makes it stand out from the rest is that it can be used on every page of your site, meaning that you can create a truly custom looking website.
+This tool gives you lots of control when it comes to customization and is arguably one of the best tools in the industry.
+What makes it stand out from the rest is that it can be used on every page of your site, meaning that you can create a truly custom-looking website.